cloudmesh/technologies/chapters/tech/sql-server.md

 cloud to be accessed by several applications at once [@www-fa18-523-57-sql-server-wiki].
-SQL server is being offered by Microsoft in several editions [@www-fa18-523-57-sql-server-editions] which can be seen in brief as below:
+SQL server is being offered by Microsoft in several editions [@www-fa18-523-57-sql-server-editions] which can be seen in brief as below.

 1. *Standard Version* edition has a core engine for the database, which can be used by individuals and the entire functionality of SQL